Home » Good Practices Procedures » Barite Plugs Applications, Formulation & Operation

 2. Fill the pit to half its capacity with a base oil and add approximately 4 lbs/bbl (11.4 kg/m3) EZ MUL and 4 lbs/bbl (11.4 kg/m3) DRILTREAT.

-3. Weight up with barite to the required density; the pit should then be nearly full.
+3. Weight up with barite to the required density; the pit should be nearly full.

-4. If the total capacity of the slug pit is insufficient for the required volume of the plug, transfer the slurry already mixed to a reserve pit making sure that agitators are used constantly and another mixing pump put on to circulate that pit.
+4. If the total capacity of the slug pit is insufficient for the required volume of the plug, transfer the slurry already mixed to a reserve pit, ensuring that agitators are used constantly and another mixing pump is put on to circulate that pit.

 The Mud Engineer on site should ensure that the following measures are also adhered to:

-• To avoid the chance of initiating rapid settling, excessive additions of base oil are not made at any stage.
+• Excessive additions of base oil are not made at any stage to avoid the chance of initiating rapid settling.

 • Small additions of up to 1.5 lbs/gal (4.3 kg/m3) EZ MUL may be made to control viscosity increases noted during barite additions.

-• Barite addition rate is controlled in order to avoid excessive increases in viscosity or possibly initiating settling.
+• The barite addition rate is controlled to avoid excessive increases in viscosity or possibly initiating settling.

 Formulations for oil-base muds: